protocol/ResNetLab/beyond-bitswap/rfc/rfcBBL102.md

 Again, this proposal should include schemes to avoid flooding attacks and the forgery of responses.
 It may be sensible to include networking information also in the request to allow easy discovery to forward responses X-hop away.

 ## Implementation plan
-- [ ] Include TTL in WANT messages.
+- [X] Include TTL in WANT messages.
 Nodes receiving the WANT message track the session using indirect sessions, reduce in one the TTL of the WANT message and forward it to its connected peers.
 Duplicate WANT messages with lower or equal TTL should be discarded to avoid loops (higher TTLs could represent request updates).
 WANT sessions should be identified at least with the following tuple: {SOURCE, WANT_ID} so nodes know to whom it needs to send discovered blocks.
 (See figures below for the proposed implementation of the symmetric approach).

 - [ ] Test the performance and bandwidth overhead of this scheme compared to plain Bitswap for different values of TTL.

 - [ ] Evaluate the use of a symmetric and asymmetric routing approach for the forwarding of discovered blocks.

 - [ ] Consider the implementation of "smart TTLs" in WANT requests, so according to the status of the network, bandwidth available, requests alive, number of connections or any other useful value, the TTL is determined.

+## Implementation details
+### Basic implementation
+* An additional TTL field has been added to Bitswap WANT entries in Bitswap messages to enable the forwarding of exchange requests to peers TTL+1 hops away.
+* Bitswap is set with a defualt TTL of 1, so corresponding messages will only be forwarded to nodes two hops away.
+* Sessions now include a TTL parameter to determine how far their WANT messages can go.
+Sessions started within the peer (because the peer wants a block) are considered `direct`, while the ones triggered from the reception of a WANT mesages with enough TTLs are referred as `indirect` (the peer is doing the work on behalf of another peer and it is not explicitly interested in the block).An `indirect` flag has also been added to sessions in case in the future a different strategy want to be implemented for indirect sessions (like the use of a degree to limit the number of WANT messages broadcasted to connected nodes to prevent flooding the network).
+Currently direct and indirect sessions follow the exact same strategy for block discovery and transmission.

+* All the logic around indirect sessions is done in `engine.go`:
+    - The engine tracks the number of indirect sessions opened through an `indirectSession` registry.
+    - Whenever a peer receives a WANT message from which it doesn't have the block and its TTL is not zero, it sends a DONT_HAVE right away, and it triggers a new indirect sessions for those WANT messages with TTL-1.
+    - Whenever a new block or HAVE messages are received in an intermediate node for an active indirect session, these messages are forwarded to the source (the initial requester).
+This action updates the DONT_HAVE status of the intermediate node so it is again included in the session.
+        - _We need to be careful, in the current implementation blocks from indirect sessions are stored in the datastore for convenience, but they should be removed once all the interested indirect sessions for the block are closed and they have been successfully forwarded to avoid peers storing content they didn't explicitly requested._
+    - When receiving a HAVE the indirect session will automatically send the WANT-BLOCK to the corresponding peers, we have identified the interest from every peer (including direct ones) so when a peer receives a block for an indirect file it will automatically forward it to the source (there is no need to forward interest for WANT-BLOCKS because this is automatically managed withing the indirect sessions).
+Indirect sessions work in the same as direct sessions in this first implementation.

 ### Symmetric approach message flows
 ![](./images/rfcBBL102-stage1.png)